sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 .. sidebar:: More about VOs?

 		.. seealso:: Need to know more about VOs and how to get a membership?
-Checkout our mooc video :ref:`mooc-vo`.
+Check out our mooc video :ref:`mooc-vo`.

 A Virtual Organisation or VO is a group of geographically distributed people that have common objectives and that are using shared grid resources to achieve them.
 Every Grid user is a member of one or more Virtual Organizations.